sinethmadduma/sinethmadduma/README.md

 This is my github profile and I am passionate about Programming, Physics and finance.
 I always try my best in whatever I do.

-My target is to improve on a daily basis and have fun while doing so.
+My target is to improve on a daily basis and have especially have fun.

 Please do criticise my work.